The Lost Tapes (Sugababes album)

 The Lost Tapes is the eighth studio album by British girl group Sugababes and their first independent release.
 While work for the album dates back to 2011 when the original lineup reunited, the album remained unreleased until its 24 December 2022 digital release.
 The Lost Tapes is the second Sugababes album to feature the original lineup after 2000's One Touch.
 The deluxe version, which included an additional three tracks, was released digitally on 31 December 2022.

 The Lost Tapes debuted at number two on the UK Digital Albums chart and number 13 on the UK Independent Albums Chart.
+Following their one-off show at the O2 in September 2023, the album reached a new peak of number 7 on the UK Independent Albums Chart, as well as charting at number 23 on the Scottish Albums Chart.
+The album debuted and peaked at number 150 on the UK Albums Chart.